Edit a policy

-- To modify alert settings, toggle the Send Alert option to enable or disable alerts.
+- To modify alert settings click the Access Control tab and toggle the Send Alert option to enable or disable alerts.

 - If your organization is participating in the application visibility and control (AVC) beta, see Configure application visibility and control.
 Otherwise, see Configure an Acceptable Use Policy to configure an acceptable use policy (AUP).

 After you edit a policy, you must deploy the configuration changes to the ETP network.
 For instructions see Deploy configuration changes.